Tutorial of pydefect

 2 -43m {'Al': [1.75, 1.75, 1.75, 1.75], 'O': [1.57, 1.57, 1.57, 1.57]} ( 0.500, 0.500, 0.500) 0.16

-To add the two interstitial sites, we use the add_interstitials_from_local_extrema (= ai) sub-command as follows:
+To add interstitial sites #1 and #2, use the add_interstitials_from_local_extrema (abbreviated ai) subcommand:

 pydefect_util ai --local_extrema ../unitcell/dos/volumetric_data_local_extrema.json -i 1 2